IISH/drupal-module-querytool/README.md

 - add / change topics in topics taxonomy: /admin/structure/taxonomy/topics
 - browse to /topics

-- enable Taxonomy translation module
+- enable Taxonomy translation module: /admin/modules
 - set multilangual options: /admin/structure/taxonomy/topics/edit choose  "Translate.
 Different terms will be allowed for each language and they can be translated."

 # Todo

-- implement region translation